Quick Legal Facts

 All knives are ‘deadly weapons’ under § 61-7-11a which provides restrictions applicable to schools and court facilities.
 See the discussion on this topic below.

 Selected West Virginia Municipalities with Knife Restrictive Ordinances:

 Charleston – § 78.165 – 78.168.
-Dirks and Bowie Knives not permitted in City Hall and other City-owned properties.
-Possession of “switchblade” knives prohibited.
+Dirks and Bowie Knives are not permitted in City Hall and other City-owned properties.
+Possession of “switchblade” knives is prohibited.

 Wheeling – Part 5 Article 545.
 Dirks and Bowie Knives may not be transferred to minors.

 61-7-2.
 Definitions provide definitions for use within Article 7, captioned Dangerous Weapons.
 Defined terms pertaining to knives include: